King Edward Hall

-- Out of consideration for nearby residents and the general neighbourhood, hirers shall ensure that noise is kept to a reasonable level at all times and shall ensure that users leave the Hall quietly and in an orderly manner.
+- Out of consideration for nearby residents and the general neighbourhood, hirers shall ensure that noise is always kept to a reasonable level and shall ensure that users leave the Hall quietly and in an orderly manner.

 - The Committee gives no undertaking that the Hall will or will not be hired for a similar purpose on another occasion nor that any other part of the Hall will or will not be let at the time of hiring.

 - The Hall’s policy is that normally no bookings for private parties for those aged between 14 – 21 years inclusive will be accepted.
-In the event that the Committee agrees to accept such a booking, a refundable deposit of £250 will be required at the time of booking.
+If the Committee agrees to accept such a booking, a refundable deposit of £250 will be required at the time of booking.